misko/human_descent/README.md

 # HUman DEScent

+**Live server:** The web version runs at [humandescent.net](https://humandescent.net) on an RTX 4090 GPU.
+Expect instability if many people connect simultaneously.

 Human Descent opens the door for you to explore neural network optimization in high-dimensional weight space using the MNIST dataset.
 Manipulate everyday controllers (keyboard, xbox, DJ MIDI), each corresponding to a random direction in high dimensional weight space, to gain intuitive insights into the dynamics and complexities of neural network training.

 [Demo video 2D/3D](https://youtu.be/VtF9dwoNQ_0)